cornell-cup/cs-reminibot/README.md

 ## Installing JavaScript Dependencies
-Run the following commands to navigate to the gui directory in static/gui and install JavaScript dependencies
+Run the following commands to navigate to the gui directory in static/gui and install JavaScript dependencies.
+You should currently be in the cs-reminibot directory

 ```
-cd cs-reminibot/static/gui
+cd static/gui
 npm install
 cd ../..
 ```

 ## Run the BaseStation
 After all dependencies are successfully installed, you can run the BaseStation on your computer and start working with the minibot.